 It includes the guide, placement, uncovering, and a standard crown pathway completed after healing.
 If the site needs extraction, grafting, sinus lift, gum treatment, or restorative changes, those parts are confirmed after the exam and imaging.

-A dental implant plan usually separates the artificial root or implant, the abutment or connector, the final crown, and any site-preparation steps needed for safety, such as extraction, grafting, sinus lift, or a second-stage visit.
+A dental implant plan usually separates the artificial root or implant, the crown phase after healing, and any site-preparation steps needed for safety, such as extraction, grafting, sinus lift, or a second-stage visit.
 Not every case needs every step.

 The standard estimate shown includes the guide, implant placement, uncovering, and a standard implant crown pathway completed after healing.
 It does not automatically include CBCT or other diagnostic imaging, extraction, bone grafting or regeneration, sinus lift, gum treatment, treatment on other teeth, or special restorative changes.
-If a patient is not completing the crown or restorative phase with hisonrisa, we can show the surgical-phase portion separately.
+If you do not plan to complete the crown phase with hisonrisa, we can show the surgical-phase portion separately.

 Yes, within the standard estimate shown.
 It is not placed on surgery day: the crown is completed after implant integration, usually after several months of healing, and confirmed through restorative planning.
 If you do not plan to complete that phase with hisonrisa, we can separate it from the quote.